 Achieving excellent fitness over 50 doesn’t require you to be a “gym rat” who spends 2 hours a day, 6 days a week slaving away in the gym in pursuit of results.
-In fact, that’s the worst way to boost your level of fitness when you’re over 50.

-When you’re over 50 your body needs more recovery time between intense workouts than when you’re 20.
 Besides, now that we’re over 50, who wants to spend 12 hours a week in the gym, if you can get great results in only 90 minutes a week?

 Many people are skeptical that only 90 minutes a week working out can produce excellent fitness results.
 But the over-50 clients I work with are doing exactly that.
 Here’s what one recently had to say: